Symbolism

 General Characteristics

 Symbolist painters and sculptors were inspired by literature and poetry of the day, as well as the history, legends, myths, Biblical stories and fables of the past.
 In expressing themselves, symbolist artists endowed their subjects (eg. women, heroic males, flowers, landscapes, animals), with mythological or other esoteric meanings.
 Many artists turned to stimulants like alcohol and drugs to fuel their imagination.
-Favourite symbolist subjects included: sexual issues, religious feelings, occultism, love, death, disease and sin, while decadence was a common feature.
+Favourite symbolist subjects included: sensual issues, religious feelings, occultism, love, death, disease and sin, while decadence was a common feature.

 Anti-Materialism